All Episodes

 Sure.

-And this one, if I'm putting you on the spot, I want you to tell me because in a way it's fine, because it does involve details and it's not your area of expertise, but it does seem like something you've been very interested in, and that is Charlie Kirk, the Charlie Kirk assassination.
+And this one, if I'm putting you on the spot, I want you to tell me because in a way, it's not fair because it does involve details and it's not your area of expertise, but it does seem like something you've been very interested in.

 So I'm about to ask you probably one of the edgiest questions in the history of the Tom Wood show here.

-Those are my favorite because I myself have not, you know, through my own fault, I just haven't followed the details of this.
+Because I myself have not, you know, through my own fault, I just haven't followed the details of this.

-But I I have followed it enough to know that I have people I know and trust who say something is fishy about this.
+But I have followed it enough to know that I have people I know and trust who say something is fishy about this.

 Like something does not add up about this.

-And they're not just saying that because they always have to have some unusual take on everything in the world that they're saying, no, no, no, hold on a minute.
+And they're not just saying that because they always have to have some unusual take on everything in the world, that they're saying, no, no, no, hold on a minute.

 Now, am I putting you on the spot to ask you to say something about that?